- Daily Devotionals

 By Wang Jing

-In our interactions, we always treat others based on our own individual preferences.
-When we meet someone whose character, temperament and lifestyle are in line with our own, we will be willing to interact with them, and we’ll think whatever they say or do is right.
-Even if they point out our deficiencies to us, we will be willing to accept it.
-However, when we meet those who are not like us in all aspects, we will discriminate against and shun them; we will be unwilling to accept or obey the suggestions they give us even when we know that they are right.
-These are all manifestations of acting on our own emotions and preferences.
-There are no principles of truth in our interacting with others this way, and so our relationships might fall apart at any moment because of our temporary displeasure.
-This shows that interacting with others based on emotions and preferences can only bring us constant distress, and that such relationships won’t last long.
-Moreover, it is at odds with the Lord’s will.
-Sermons and Fellowship on Entry Into Life said, “Some people, when fulfilling their duties among the brothers and sisters, are incompatible with anyone else, their relationships with others are abnormal.
-There is no love in their relationship with others, there is only hate.
-They always get close to this person and distance that person, always fight with this person and beckon that person.
-They have no normal interpersonal relationship with others.”
-“A person who genuinely loves the truth has a hallmark: He or she likes all those who practice the truth.
-He or she not only respects them, but also is willing to maintain contact with them and communicate truths together with them in order to gain from it. … A person who genuinely loves the truth likes seeking the company of other people who are honest and love the truth.
-No matter what their character flaws are, they like fellowshiping with them because they can benefit a lot and gain something that they cannot get from those who don’t like truth.”
-These two passages of fellowshiping show that the most important thing in our interactions with a person is to first see whether or not the person sincerely believes in God and loves the truth, as opposed to seeing whether or not their temperament and character are like our own.
-When our interactions with others are established on the principles of truth, with regard to all those who are humane and love the truth, we can be honest with each other and love each other, and then we will naturally be light and liberated; with regard to those people who do not have good humanity and do not love the truth, we only need to maintain an ordinary relationship, instead of a deep relationship, with them so that much unnecessary vexation will naturally be avoided.
+In our interactions with others, we always treat them based on individual preferences.
+When we meet someone whose character, temper and life habits are in line with our desires, we will be willing to get close to him, and think whatever he says or does is right.
+Even if he raises our deficiencies with us, we will be willing to accept.
+However, when we meet those who are not after our hearts in all aspects, we will discriminate against and shun them; we will be unwilling to accept or obey the suggestions they give us even when we know that they are right.
+Such are the manifestations of acting on our own emotion and preferences.
+There are no principles of truth in our interacting with others this way, and so our relationships with others will fall apart at any moment because of temporary displeasure.
+This shows that interacting with others based on emotion and preferences can only bring us constant distress and that the relationships won’t last long; moreover, it is at odds with the Lord’s will.
+Sermons and Fellowship on Entry Into Life said, “There are some people who couldn’t get along with anyone when they cooperate with brothers and sisters.
+They don’t have a normal relationship with other people.
+They have only hatred instead of love.
+They are always close to this one, but not that one; they always suppress this one, but rope in that one.
+So they don’t maintain normal relationships with others.”
+“A person who genuinely loves the truth has a hallmark: He likes all those who practice the truth.
+He not only respects them, but also is willing to come into contact with them and communicate truth together with them in order to gain more. … A person who genuinely loves the truth likes seeking the company of people who are honest and love the truth.
+No matter what their character flaws are, he likes fellowshiping with them because he can benefit a lot and gain something that he cannot get from those who don’t like truth.”
+These two passages of fellowship show that the most important thing in our interactions with others is to first see whether or not the person sincerely believes in God and loves the truth as opposed to seeing whether or not his temper and character are after our hearts.
+When our interactions with others are established on the principles of truth, with regard to all those who are humane and love the truth, we can be honest with each other and love each other, and then we will naturally be light and liberated; with regard to those people who do not have good humanity and do not love the truth, we only need to maintain an ordinary relationship instead of a deep relationship with them so that much unnecessary vexation will naturally be avoided.

 You may also like: How to Get Along With Others Easily